How can I protect a design?

 What is the duration of a design registration?

 A design registration is valid for five years from the date on which you submit your application, and it can be renewed every five years for up to 25 years.
 Spare parts, which are used to repair a product in order to restore its original appearance, can only be registered for five years and cannot be renewed.
-Even if a design registration has expired, the product can still be protected by other legislation, such as the Copyright Act or the Marketing Act.
+You can introduce your product to the market up to 12 months prior to submitting your application, but your design will not be protected in this period.

 Before you apply for design registration